As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Brazil, Canada, Colombia, the Czech Republic, France, Germany, India, Italy,

-Japan, Lebanon, the Netherlands, New Zealand, Singapore, Spain, the UK and the
+Japan, Lebanon, the Netherlands, New Zealand, Portugal, Singapore, Spain,

-Joel’s coaching was crucial to my personal development when I had to 4X the
+my personal development when I had to 4X the team and handle plenty of new

-team and handle plenty of new challenges.
-He also helped me develop
+challenges.
+He also helped me develop techniques for dealing with future

-successfully since our coaching finished.
+challenges, which I’ve put to use successfully since our coaching finished.

 Tom Wilshere, CTO, Florence